SM 32x100 [2xM8] / N42 - magnetic roller

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Significant importance in modern technologies – are used in HDD drives, electric motors, medical apparatus and various technologically advanced devices.
+- Key role in modern technologies – find application in hard drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, small elements of these magnets are able to hinder the diagnostic process in case of swallowing.

 Handle Neodymium Magnets with Caution